ignite7/portfolio/README.md

 - I used dynamic routing to create dynamic pages for the projects
 - I used build-in CSS modules support, this allows me to write modular and scalable CSS code
 - I used middleware to protect the admin routes

+## Summary

+I had a lot of fun building this project.
+Please keep in mind because of the short time frame, I didn't have the chance to implement all the features more in detail.
+I hope you like it!

+You can also check my personal website at [sergiovanberkel.com](https://sergiovanberkel.com/).
+It is also my personal portfolio where I have more information about me and my projects using the GitHub API.